IAMAl/BLASEngine/notes/ISA/isa_opcode.md

 	    - 01		Greater than
 	    - 10		Lesser than or Equal
 	    - 11		Not Equal
-- 01		Set Mask
-	- Opcode [1:0]
-	    - 00 Set Mask All One
 - 01		Reserved
-		- 1x Reserved
 - 10		Mask Handle
     - Opcode [1:0]
 		- 00 Enable Masked Operation
 		- 01 Disable Masked Operation
-		- 10 Reserved
+		- 10 Set Mask All One
 		- 11 Set Mask by True of Follower Comparing
 - 11		Selector
 	- Opcode [1:0]